itaymigdal/PichichiH0ll0wer/README.md

 - Can block unsigned microsoft DLLs from being loaded to the hollowed process
 - Supports anti-debug techniques with the ability to die or to execute useless calculations ('troll' mode)
 - Obfuscated sleep using useless calculations
-- Support execution within VEH
+- Supports execution within VEH
+- Supports command line key to enable execution

 # Injection methods
 1. Simple hollowing: just the usual stuff: VirtualAlloc -> WriteProcessMemory -> GetThreadContext -> SetThreadContext -> ResumeThread.